tc39/proposal-temporal/docs/plaindate.md

 Because rounding to calendar units requires a reference point, `date` is used as the starting point.
 The default is to do no rounding.

+For rounding purposes, a `Temporal.PlainDate` instance will be treated the same as a `Temporal.PlainDateTime` instance with the time set to midnight.
+Therefore when rounding using the `'halfExpand'` rounding mode, dates at the exact midpoint of the `smallestUnit` will be rounded down.

 Unlike other Temporal types, hours and lower are not allowed for either `largestUnit` or `smallestUnit`, because the data model of `Temporal.PlainDate` doesn't have that accuracy.

 Computing the difference between two dates in different calendar systems is not supported.